MosheGroot/MosheGroot/README.md

 # Pavel Kirin / Moshe Groot / mgroot

 ## About me
-Welcome to my github profile.
+Welcome to my GitHub profile.
 My name is Pavel and I am a student of School 21 (Ecole 42 in Paris).
-I'm interested in software programming, algorithms, optimizations, mathematics and a little bit of deep learning.
+I'm interested in software programming, algorithms, optimizations, mathematics and deep learning.

-Below you can find my social networks, CV, old or current projects and my expertises.
+Below you can find my social networks, CV, and old or current projects.

 ## Me in other networks